 Be specific about the type of shots you want, whether it's a group shot of you and your besties, or of you and close relative who's flown down all the way from another continent for your celebration.

-If possible, prep a "checklist" of must-take photos and go through it on the wedding day.
-While there's Photoshop to correct a not-so-great photo (in some cases), you won't be able to get back missed moments and shots.
+While it's not a good idea (unless you want to piss him or her off) to micromanage your photographer, consider prepping a short "checklist" of must-take photos or important people to capture and go through it on the wedding day.
+There might be Photoshop to correct a not-so-great photo (in some cases), but you won't be able to get back missed moments and shots.

 #5 Be very clear of the cancellation terms and policies